The 29 Best Things to do in Toronto

 • Butter tarts – A decadent syrup of eggs, brown sugar, butter, walnuts and vinegar in pastry.

-• Poutine – French fries with with cheese and gravy.
+• Poutine – French fries with cheese and gravy.

 • Tourtière – Spiced meat pie, traditionally eaten between Christmas and New Year’s Eve.